qemus/qemu-docker/readme.md

       - 5900:5900
     ```

-    If you want to enable the web-based VNC viewer, so that you do not need to install any client software, add the following lines to your compose file instead:
+    If you want to enable the web-based VNC viewer so that you do not need to install any client software, add the following lines to your compose file instead:

     ```yaml
     environment: